ury-erp/ury/FEATURES.md

 **Order Printing**

-- URY offers two printing methods.
+- URY facilitates room-wise printing and offers three distinct methods for executing printing.

 	- QZ printing
 		- You may need first install [QZ Tray](https://qz.io/download/) if is not already on your system